 Surprisingly, Nehru wasn’t the only one to have an ‘exclusive interview’ in an adult, men’s lifestyle and softcore pornographic magazine.
 His grandson, Rajiv Gandhi, also allegedly gave an exclusive interview to Penthouse magazine, which was published in the August, 1987 issue when he was the Prime Minister of India.
 Even then, the Prime Minister’s office denied giving interview to Penthouse.
 Instead they thought the interview was for a book and tried to legally stop the publication of the interview.
 Penthouse, though, published the interview, albeit with a note of protest from the Indian Government.

 But that is not all.
-Prime Minister Indira Gandhi, too, gave an exclusive interview to men’s adult pornographic magazine Oui in May, 1973.
+Former Prime Minister Indira Gandhi, too, gave an exclusive interview to men’s adult pornographic magazine Oui in May, 1973.

 Indira Gandhi’s interaction with José-Luis de Vilallonga “Sacred cows aren’t easy to milk” apparently appeared on page 58.
 You could still buy a copy of this collectible here.